-Despite its oversized dimensions, the big crossover avoids looking like a box thanks to sleek styling elements such as a tapering roofline and upswept character lines running along the base of the doors.
-Audi's trademark oversized grille adorns the front fascia, and LED running lights provide a bit of illuminated bling.
+Despite its oversized dimensions, the big crossover avoids looking like a box thanks to sleek styling elements such as a tapering roof line and character lines running along the base of the doors.
+A huge rendition of Audi's trademark singleframe grille adorns the front fascia, and LED daytime running lights provide a bit of illuminated bling.

-While the exterior styling fools the eye into making the vehicle seem smaller than it is, the interior, in reality, is smaller than one might expect.
-While the first two rows are spacious and comfortable, the third-row seats are best suited to children, and only 10.2 cubic feet of cargo space is available with all seats in the upright position.
-Fold the rearmost seats and a more sizable 42 cubic feet are available, while folding the second row seats as well unlocks a total of 72.5 cubic feet.
+The exterior styling fools the eye into making the vehicle seem smaller than it is but the interior, in reality, is smaller than one might expect.
+While the first two rows are spacious and comfortable, the third-row seats are best suited to children, and 14.8 cubic feet of cargo space is available with all seats in the upright position.
+Fold the rearmost seats and a more sizable 37.5 cubic feet are available, while folding the second row seats as well unlocks a total of 71.6 cubes.

 Trim Level Breakdown

 Dual front, side and side-curtain airbags are fitted as standard, as are traction and stability control systems.
-Regardless of engine choice, the behemoths are limited to 130 mph top speeds.
-ABS and EBD-enhanced four-wheel ventilated disc brakes are also standard, though the Prestige trim comes standard with upgraded brakes for maximum stopping power.
+ABS, ESC, and EBD-enhanced four-wheel ventilated disc brakes are also standard.

-Rivals to the Q7 in the seven-passenger premium crossover segment include the Volvo XC90, the Land Rover LR4, the Infiniti JX35 and the Lincoln MKT.
+Rivals to the Q7 in the seven-passenger premium crossover segment include the elegant Volvo XC90, the rugged Land Rover LR4, and the luxurious Mercedes-Benz GLS.